qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/cartography.rst

      - [table]

        Default: ``[Skip output]``
-     - Output table for categories which does not match any symbol in the database.
+     - Output table for categories which do not match any symbol in the database.
 One of:

        * Skip output